- Outdoor gardens are cost-effective, do not need expensive environmental controls, and require fewer resources to get started than indoor grows.

 Timing is key.
 A short vegetative phase can cause cannabis plants to flower early, while a long vegetative phase can prevent your plants from finishing their flowering cycle if the weather takes a turn for the worse.
 The Farmer’s Almanac is a reliable source for planning around the seasons and preparing your crop for success.

-Practice makes perfect, so always keep a grow journal and make sure to record any mistakes along the way.
-Maintaining a record can ensure you will have successful future harvest.
+Practice makes perfect, so always keep a grow journal and make sure to record any mistakes and wins along the way.
+Maintaining a record can help ensure you will have successful future harvests.